appserver-io/appserver/UPGRADE-1.1.3.md

 Additionally it's possible to specify the namespace for the generated proxy classes.
 Therefor pass a valid namespace as value for the parameter `proxyNamespace`.

+### Use variables for path concatenation

+Up to version 1.1.3, the directories specified for the nodes `<metadataConfiguration/>` and the `<annotationRegistries/>` have been prefixed with the path to the webapp directory.
+This has been changed now, because it should be possible to specify a path outside the application's webapp directory to.
+To specify a relative path, use the configuration variables that are available since version [1.1.1](https://github.com/appserver-io/appserver/releases/tag/1.1.1).

 ### Cache Configuration

 Another configuration option allows to specify a separate cache implementation for each available Doctrine cache type, which are